Metaform/edc-protocols/model/catalog/catalog.protocol.md

 ## Message Types

-### Notes
-- Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
+Note that concrete wire formats are defined by the protocol binding, e.g. HTTPS.

 ### 1. CatalogRequestMessage